mindspore-ai/docs/tutorials/source_en/advanced/error_analysis/mindir.md

 When a model compiled using MindSpore runs in the graph mode `set_context(mode=GRAPH_MODE)` and `set_context(save_graphs=2)` is set in the configuration, some intermediate files will be generated during graph compliation.
 These intermediate files are called IR files.
 Currently, there are two IR files:

 - .ir file: An IR file that describes the model structure in text format and can be directly viewed using any text editors.
-By setting environment variable `export MS_DEV_SAVE_GRAPHS_SORT_MODE=1`, an deep sorted ir can be generated.
-The ir graphs will be printed in calling order of them.
-It can be switched back to the default ir file by setting environment variable `export MS_DEV_SAVE_GRAPHS_SORT_MODE=1`.
 - .dot file: When `set_context(save_graphs=3)` is set in the configuration, an IR file that describes the topology relationships between different nodes.
 You can use this file by [graphviz](http://graphviz.org/) as the input to generate images for users to view the model structure.
 For models with multiple operators, it is recommended using the visualization component [MindSpore Insight](https://www.mindspore.cn/mindinsight/docs/en/master/dashboard.html#computational-graph-visualization) to visualize computing graphs.

 ## Saving IR